 A Season for Giving

-It is something like when the man from Galilee took a few loaves of bread, gave thanks and broke the bread, and, along with a few pieces of fish, passed the pieces into quite a large crowd.
-And somehow this small meal produced many baskets full of leftover pieces, quite a bit more than what he began with.
+It is like when the man from Galilee took a few loaves of bread, gave thanks and broke the bread, and along with a few pieces of fish, passed them into a large crowd.
+And somehow this small meal produced many baskets full of leftover pieces, much more than what he began with.
 So we too break bread and give thanks and find that we also have much leftover - leftover cheer and leftover joy, and we see the power of giving thanks, and of giving, as we increase the cheer and joy in this and any other season.

-It is the season for giving.
-It is during this season that, over the years, we have received the gift of story from the saints of storytelling.
+Tis' the season for giving, the season that, over the years, we have received special gifts of story from the saints of storytelling.

-We have been told the tale of the green creature-like man with the too tight shoes and the too small heart, who on one Christmas eve, donned a suit of red and entered the nearby village and stole everything that had anything to do with the holiday to come, the celebration of which had annoyed him for many a year.
+There is the tale of the green creature-like man with the too tight shoes and the too small heart, who on one Christmas eve, donned a suit of red and entered the nearby village and stole everything that had anything to do with the holiday to come, the celebration of which had annoyed him for many a year.
 With all these things, the gifts, the decorations, and even the food for the feasts, he made his way up his mountain and waited for the deep disappointment of the villagers when they realized that the holiday that was soon to arrive, would not.
-But it was to his own disappointment that Christmas did indeed arrive even without all that beloved stuff, and the power and the spirit of that holy day, as well as the power in the immense joy of the villagers, was something that even he could not resist, and like those small loaves of bread, the size of his heart was greatly multiplied.
+But it was to his own astonishment that Christmas did indeed arrive even without all that beloved stuff, and the power and the spirit of that holy day, as well as the power in the immense joy of the villagers, was something that he could not take away.
+He discovered that it was also something he could not resist, and like those small loaves of bread, the size of his heart was greatly multiplied.
 He returned to the villagers all their holiday things and joined them in their celebrations, ever increasing the spirit of the day.

 His now large heart was filled with joy.